 Meaning

-“The mind, in proportion as it is cut off from free communication with nature, with revelation, with God, with itself, loses its life, just as the body droops when debarred from the air and the cheering light from heaven.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.
+The message behind “The mind, in proportion as it is cut off from free communication with nature, with revelation, with God, with itself, loses its life, just as the body droops when debarred from the air and the cheering light from heaven.” revolves around wisdom.
+It suggests that wisdom grows through experience, making it relatable to many people's experiences.

 Theme